kukulam/kukulam.github.io/content/posts/my-first-post/index.en.md

 ---

 ## Motivation
-Welcome, this is my first post on this blog.
-Main goal of this website is to store materials which could be useful for programmers, devOps and secOps engineers.
+Welcome!
+This is my first post on this blog.
+The main goal of this website is to store materials that could be useful for programmers, DevOps, and SecOps engineers.

 ## Technology
-My daily work is about setting up things (especially databases) using kubernetes and terraform so future posts will be related with those technologies.
+In my daily work, I focus on setting up infrastructure (especially databases) using Kubernetes and Terraform.
+Therefore, my future posts will be related to these technologies.

 ## Warnings
-My english is far away from being perfect, but posts should be good enough to be understandable.
+While my English is far from perfect, I will strive to make my posts as clear and comprehensible as possible.